heysourin/Solidity_Notes/README.md

 Note: State variables are by default: Internal and functions are by default: Public

+!!View and pure doesnot cost gas when called alone, If a gas calling function calls a view or pure function only then will it cost gas

 **Color:
-1.Red: Payable
+1. Red: Payable
-2.Blue: View/Pure function, State variable
+2. Blue: View/Pure function, State variable
-3.Orange: Simple/transactional function
+3. Orange: Simple/transactional function

 **EVM can access and store information in six places: